-A year ago, the prospect of going over the fiscal cliff had everybody on edge about what tax deductions would be.
-A last-minute tax bill preserved or extended many of the tax benefits NEA members have come to rely on, both retroactively for 2012 and for the 2013 tax year.
+Two years ago the prospect of going over the fiscal cliff kept everybody on tenterhooks about what their tax deductions would be.
+A last-minute tax bill preserved many of the tax benefits NEA members have come to rely on, but many were extended for the 2012 and 2013 tax years only.

-“We don’t have that kind of suspense this year,” says Jackie Perlman, principal tax research analyst at H&R Block’s Tax Institute.
+“We have that same suspense again this year,” says Jackie Perlman, principal tax research analyst at H&R Block’s Tax Institute.

-The $250 deduction for educators for classroom supplies was renewed both for 2012 and 2013.
-This is a particularly advantageous deduction because it’s an above-the-line deduction on Schedule A, which means you don’t have to itemize to take it, and it reduces your overall adjusted gross income (AGI).
+The $250 deduction for educators for classroom supplies, which expired at the end of the 2013 tax year, is a particularly advantageous deduction because it is an above-the-line deduction on Schedule A, which means you don’t have itemize to take it and it reduces your overall adjusted gross income (AGI).

-One other important fix in that tax bill was the removal of the 60-month limit on deducting the interest on student loans.
-That’s still in effect.
+One other important fix in that earlier tax bill was the removal of the 60-month limit on deducting the interest on student loans, and that was a permanent fix.

-One caveat to keep in mind is that many provisions of the tax code have income caps, phase-outs and other wrinkles that may affect your actual tax liability.
-Be sure to work with a tax adviser or reliable tax software that clearly addresses your situation, especially if you are in the higher income brackets.
+One caveat to keep in mind is that many provisions of the tax code have income caps and phase-outs and other wrinkles that may affect your actual tax liability.
+Be sure to work with a tax advisor or reliable tax software that clearly addresses your situation, especially if you are in the higher income brackets.

 Keeping receipts or a careful log is critical for the classroom supplies deduction and other tax benefits.

-1. Income from outside work, such as a summer job or tutoring
+Income from outside work like a summer job or tutoring.

-If there’s no additional withholding on this outside work, be sure to avoid a penalty for under-withholding—i.e., when your overall tax liability exceeds the amount of tax you had withheld by certain margins.
+If there is no additional withholding on this outside work, you want to be sure to avoid a penalty for under-withholding—i.e., when your overall tax liability exceeds the amount of tax you had withheld by certain margins.

-If your expenses on classroom supplies exceed $250, you could possibly deduct them as unreimbursed employment expenses, which are defined as expenses that help you conduct your job even if they aren’t required.
-However, these deductions are subject to the 2% limit on itemized deductions, which means you can deduct only the amount that exceeds 2% of your AGI.
+However, these deductions are subject to the 2% limit on itemized deductions – this means you can only deduct the amount that exceeds 2% of your AGI.

-If your AGI is $50,000, for instance, you could deduct only the expenses that exceed $1,000, even if you’re already itemizing deductions for mortgage interest or other reasons.
+If your AGI is $50,000, for instance, you could only deduct expenses that exceed $1,000, even if you are already itemizing deductions for mortgage interest or other reasons.

-The same applies for expenses such as dues for unions and professional associations or subscriptions to publications.
+The same applies for expenses like dues to unions and professional associations or subscriptions to publications.

-The rules for deducting for a home office are fairly strict (as well as for equipment such as computers).
-The home office space must be used exclusively for work purposes, which is a tough criterion to legitimately meet.
+The rules for deducting expenses for a home office are fairly strict (as well as for equipment like computers).
+The home office space must be used exclusively for work purposes, which is a tough criterion.

-If you take courses that you pay for yourself, whether or not they’re required for certification, there are a couple of possibilities for deducting that expense.
-Last year’s tax bill renewed the deduction for tuition and fees for college education through 2013.
-You can deduct up to $4,000 a year (the amount is lower for higher income brackets), and this again is an above-the-line deduction on Schedule A. So not only is it not subject to the 2% rule, it reduces your AGI for other deductions that are itemized.
+If you take courses that you pay for yourself, whether or not they are required for certification, there are a couple of possibilities for deducting that expense.
+The earlier bill renewed the deduction for tuition and fees for college education, but again, only through 2013.
+This tax benefit would allow you to deduct up to $4,000 a year (the amount is lower for higher income brackets), and this again is an above-the-line deduction on Schedule A. So not only is it not subject to the 2% rule, it reduces your AGI for other deductions that are itemized.

-Another option is the Lifetime Learning Credit for 20% of education expenses up to $2,000.
-This is a credit, so it’s taken off your tax liability dollar for dollar.
-However, it’s nonrefundable, which means you must have some tax liability for it to count against.
-You can take only one of these options—not both.
+Another option, which is a permanent part of the tax code, is the Lifetime Learning Credit for 20% of education expenses up to $2,000.
+This is a credit, so it is taken off your tax liability dollar for dollar.
+However, it is nonrefundable, which means you have to have some tax liability for it to count against.
+You can only take one of these options or the other, not both.